Rethinking and Exploring String-Based Malware Family Classification in the Era of LLMs and RAG: An Exploratory Study

 \subsection{Exploration Based on Family-Specific String Features}

-Building on this reconceptualization of strings as a semantic interface between malware binaries and LLM-based reasoning, we turn to a systematic exploration of how such strings can be operationalized in practice.
-Rather than treating string artifacts as low-level, pre-classification features to be abstracted away, we consider them central to a semantic retrieval and reasoning pipeline.
-Specifically, we investigate how \emph{Family-Specific Strings (FSS)}—interpretable string-level features that are both representative and discriminative of malware families—can be extracted, organized, and utilized throughout the classification process.
+We now turn to a systematic exploration of how such strings can be used in practice.
+Instead of treating string artifacts as low-level, pre-classification features to be abstracted away, we consider them central to a semantic retrieval and reasoning pipeline.
+Specifically, we investigate how \emph{Family-Specific Strings (FSS)}, which are interpretable string-level features that are both representative and discriminative of malware families, can be extracted, organized, and utilized throughout the classification process.

 We begin by formally defining what constitutes a family-specific string and how it is distinguished from general-purpose string artifacts. \begin{definition}[Family-Specific String] Let $B$ be a malware binary, and let $F$ denote its corresponding malware family.
 Let $\mathcal{B}$ be the set of all binary samples that belong to family $F$, and let $\mathcal{S}$ be the set of all strings decoded from samples in $\mathcal{B}$.
 Let $\mathcal{F}$ be the set of all known malware families.